ybseo-ac/ybseo-ac.github.io/_pages/about_einstein.md

 I am currently researching natural language processing (NLP) within artificial intelligence, focusing on areas like Continual Knowledge Learning (CKL) and hallucination detection.
 I prefer drawing inspiration from neurocognitive science.

-My first-author paper was accepted at the 2024 NeurIPS conference.
-Besides the corresponding author, I was the sole researcher on the project, handling all the experiments and writing by myself.
-It was very challenging, but I found it enjoyable.